WebAssembly/spec/document/text/values.rst

 Values
 ------

-The grammar produtions in this section define *lexical syntax*, hence no :ref:`white space <text-space>` is allowed.
+The grammar productions in this section define *lexical syntax*, hence no :ref:`white space <text-space>` is allowed.